 FSN acts as investment advisor to the FSN Capital Funds.
-The FSN Capital Funds invest in growth-oriented Northern European companies, to support further growth and to transform companies into more sustainable, competitive, international and profitable entities.
-Such transformation is sought achieved in a responsible manner through interaction and engagement with portfolio companies' employees, suppliers and the local communities in which they operate.
+The FSN Capital Funds invest in growth-oriented Northern European companies and aim to transform their companies into more sustainable, competitive and profitable entities, and do so in a responsible manner.

-FSNC does not provide other products or services than its investment advice services to the FSN Capital Funds.
-The FSN Funds are not part of the FSNC group of companies.
+FSN does not provide other products or services than its investment advice services to the FSN Capital Funds.
+The FSN Capital Funds are not part of the FSNC group of companies.

-FSNC is led by its 14 partners and has in addition a team of 77 fulltime employees across its four offices in Oslo, Stockholm, Copenhagen and Munich, bringing together a complementary combination of private equity, financial and consulting and operating experience.
+FSNC is as of June 2025 led by its 11 partners and has in addition a team of 82 fulltime employees across its four offices in Oslo, Stockholm, Copenhagen and Munich, bringing together a complementary combination of private equity, financial and consulting and operating experience.
 FSNC applies a robust governance framework with a dedicated Investment Committee and Portfolio Performance Committee, in addition to several other firm committees such as the Executive Committee, Valuation Committee and Allocation Committee.

 The commercial value of FSNC's ESG-work is strongly anchored in the organization.
-Our ultimate ESG-goal is for the FSN Funds' to create net zero sustainability leaders with good governance and high ethical business standards.
-To achieve this goal, we have invested substantial resources into our strong ESG and Legal teams whose primary mission is to support and advise the FSN Capital Funds' portfolio companies.
-The ESG and Legal teams also devote substantial resources in supporting FSNC's own internal processes and general compliance.
+Our ultimate ESG-goal is to support the FSN Capital Funds in being a global leader in responsible private equity ownership.
+To achieve this goal, we have invested substantial resources into our strong ESG and Legal teams whose primary mission is to support and advise the FSN Capital Funds.
+The ESG and Legal teams also devote substantial resources to supporting FSNC's own internal processes and general compliance.